project-gauntlet/website/docs/theming.md

 - Window border color, width and radius
 - Border radius of components in content

-Theming is only affects main window and doesn't affect settings
+Theming is only affects main window and doesn't affect Settings UI

 Theme config file is in [TOML](https://toml.io) format